nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Parses a METAR or TAF report, checks its syntax, detects report type and parses each group separately.

-			:returns: :cpp:struct:`metaf::Parser::Result` which contains autodetected type or METAR or TAF report, syntax error type (if occurred) and vector of individual :cpp:type:`metaf::Group` corresponding to METAR or TAF groups.
-If syntax error is encountered, this means that only the part of the METAR or TAF report before syntax error was parsed.
+			:returns: :cpp:struct:`metaf::Parser::Result` which contains autodetected type or METAR or TAF report, syntax error type (if occurred) and vector of individual :cpp:type:`metaf::GroupInfo` corresponding to METAR or TAF groups.

-			.. note:: If report is parsed successfully, it does not guarantee that all groups were recognised by the parser.
-Unrecognised groups are treated as Plain Text Groups (see :cpp:class:`metaf::PlainTextGroup`).

-			:param report: String which contains a METAR or TAF report.

-		.. cpp:struct:: ExtendedResult

-			Contains result of report parsing using :cpp:func:`extendedParse()` method.

-			.. cpp:var:: ReportType reportType

-				Contains report type (:cpp:enumerator:`metaf::ReportType::METAR` or :cpp:enumerator:`metaf::ReportType::TAF`) autodetected by parser during parse of the last report. :cpp:enumerator:`metaf::ReportType::UNKNOWN` is used if the report is malformed and it is not possible to autodetect its type.

-			.. cpp:var:: Error error

-				Contains syntax error encountered by parser during parsing or :cpp:enumerator:`metaf::Parser::Error::NONE` if the report was parsed successfully.

-			.. cpp:var::std::vector< std::tuple<std::tuple<Group, ReportPart, std::string>> > extgroups

-				A vector of parsed individual groups from METAR or TAF report with additional information.

-				In each tuple :cpp:type:`Group` contains information of individual group from METAR or TAF report, :cpp:enum:`ReportPart` contains part of the report where this group was encountered, and ``std::string`` contains a source string which was parsed into :cpp:type:`Group`.

-				.. note:: If the groups were combined, then multiple group string separated by a single space are stored in ``std::string`` element of tuple.
-For example, groups ``1`` and ``1/2SM`` will be combined and group string ``1 1/2SM`` will be kept.

-		.. cpp:function:: ExtendedResult extendedParse(const std::string & report)

-			Parses a METAR or TAF report, checks its syntax, detects report type and parses each group separately.
-The groups are stored along with their source string and report part where they have occurred.

-			:returns: :cpp:struct:`metaf::Parser::ExtendedResult` which contains autodetected type or METAR or TAF report, syntax error type (if occurred) and vector of tuples which contains individual :cpp:type:`metaf::Group` corresponding to METAR or TAF groups, report parts where they occurred and their original source strings.
 If syntax error is encountered, this means that only the part of the METAR or TAF report before syntax error was parsed.

 			.. note:: If report is parsed successfully, it does not guarantee that all groups were recognised by the parser.
 Unrecognised groups are treated as Plain Text Groups (see :cpp:class:`metaf::PlainTextGroup`).